rafacouto/OshwdemMazes/README.md

 ![Executing Maze Generator](img/console.png)

-The source code is published so that you can study and generate mazes in order to audit the code and practice with maze configurations similar to the competition ones.
+The source code is published so that you can study and generate mazes in order to audit the program and practice with maze configurations similar to the competition ones.

 ## Prepare the environment